 East Bukusu Youth Club (EBYC)

-Registered under the Ministry of Higher Education, Science and Technology (MOHES&T REG NO.PS/1144/09), KISTTI was originally established as East Bukusu Youth Club (EBYC) by the Kenya Youth Club Association (KYCA) on November 27, 1961, with the aim of empowering youth with skills in shoemaking, carpentry, and masonry for self-reliance and employment.
+Registered under the Ministry of Higher Education, Science and Technology (MOHES&T REG NO.PS/1144/09), KISNAP was originally established as East Bukusu Youth Club (EBYC) by the Kenya Youth Club Association (KYCA) on November 27, 1961, with the aim of empowering youth with skills in shoemaking, carpentry, and masonry for self-reliance and employment.

 Transition to a technical institute

 The institute’s foundation is built upon the vision of Dominic Wetangula and Sylvester Kituyi, who dreamed of empowering youth and turned this vision into reality.
-KISTTI transitioned to a technical institute on December 7, 2008, and has since expanded its offerings to include a variety of artisan, craft, and diploma-level courses in technical and business fields.
-From its beginnings with just nine students in automotive and masonry, KISTTI has grown to achieve national and international recognition, proving that with a strong start, persistent effort, and a strong finish, anything is possible.
+KISNAP transitioned to a technical institute on December 7, 2008, and has since expanded its offerings to include a variety of artisan, craft, and diploma-level courses in technical and business fields.
+From its beginnings with just nine students in automotive and masonry, KISNAP has grown to achieve national and international recognition, proving that with a strong start, persistent effort, and a strong finish, anything is possible.

 Currently